Locally Weighted Ensemble Clustering: Conclusion

 \ifCLASSOPTIONcaptionsoff

 \fi

 \begin{IEEEbiography}[{ }]{Dong Huang} received his B.S. degree in computer science in 2009 from South China University of Technology, China.
 He received his M.Sc. degree in computer science in 2011 and his Ph.D. degree in computer science in 2015, both from Sun Yat-sen University, China.
-He joined South China Agricultural University in 2015 as an Assistant Professor with College of Mathematics and Informatics.
+He joined South China Agricultural University in 2015, where he is currently an Associate Professor with the College of Mathematics and Informatics.
 His research interests include data mining and pattern recognition.
 He is a member of the IEEE. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Chang-Dong Wang} received the B.S. degree in applied mathematics in 2008, the M.Sc. degree in computer science in 2010, and the Ph.D. degree in computer science in 2013, all from Sun Yat-sen University, Guangzhou, China.
 He was a visiting student at the University of Illinois at Chicago from January 2012 to November 2012.
 He is currently an Assistant Professor with the School of Data and Computer Science, Sun Yat-sen University, Guangzhou, China.
 His current research interests include machine learning and data mining.
 He has published more than 40 scientific papers in international journals and conferences such as IEEE TPAMI, IEEE TKDE, IEEE TSMC-C, Pattern Recognition, KAIS, Neurocomputing, ICDM and SDM.
 His ICDM 2010 paper won the Honorable Mention for Best Research Paper Awards.
 He was awarded 2015 Chinese Association for Artificial Intelligence (CAAI) Outstanding Dissertation.
 He is a member of the IEEE. \end{IEEEbiography}